fortran-lang/fpm-docs/pages/index.md

 :class-card: sd-text-white sd-bg-success sd-rounded-3
 :class-body: sd-text-white

-Specifications the components of the Fortran package manager and references for the actual implementation.
+Specifications of the components of the Fortran package manager and references for the actual implementation.

 +++
 ```{button-ref} spec